-In fulfilling professional responsibilities, an LLLT may provide services consistent with the authorized scope of his or her practice that require the performance of many difficult tasks.
+In fulfilling professional responsibilities, an LLLT may provide services consistent with the authorized scope of their practice that require the performance of many difficult tasks.
 Not every situation that an LLLT may encounter can be foreseen, but fundamental ethical principles are always present as guidelines.

 The Rules of Professional Conduct for LLLTs point the way for the LLLT who aspires to the highest level of ethical conduct, and provide standards by which to judge the transgressor.

-Each LLLT must find within his or her own conscience the touchstone against which to test the extent to which his or her actions should rise above minimum standards.
+Each LLLT must find within their own conscience the touchstone against which to test the extent to which their actions should rise above minimum standards.
 But in the last analysis it is the desire for the respect and confidence of the members of the legal profession, including LLLTs and the society that LLLTs serve, that should provide to an LLLT the incentive for the highest possible degree of ethical conduct.
 The possible loss of that respect and confidence is the ultimate sanction.